 If the database is huge, it may not be possible to restore it online.
 In such cases, the old database must be restored by installing a fallback and then restart.

 '''

 s_delete({Tab, Key}) -> ok | transaction abort

+Invokesmnesia:delete(Tab, Key, sticky_write)

 '''